Azure/azure-sdk-tools/tools/eslint-plugin-azure-sdk/docs/rules/ts-pagination-list.md

 # ts-pagination-list

-Requires clients to include a `list` method that returns a `PagedAsyncIterableIterator`.
+Requires client `list` methods to return a `PagedAsyncIterableIterator`.

 ## Examples